JanneMattila/www/docs/_posts/2023/11/2023-11-20-how-virtual-network-service-endpoints-work.markdown

 {% include imageEmbed.html link="/assets/posts/2023/11/20/how-virtual-network-service-endpoints-work/table-data.png" %}

-_Okay this is slightly off-topic_ but you might be wondering, is the outbound traffic really using public IP address?
+_Okay this is slightly off-topic_, but you might be wondering, is the outbound traffic really using public IP address?

-If you do `curl https://myip.jannemattila.com` response will you your Public IP.
+If you do `curl https://myip.jannemattila.com` then response will show your Public IP.
 So yes in that regards.

-Therefore you might be tempted to think that you can use that IP for Storage account firewall:
+Therefore, you might be tempted to think that you can use that IP for Storage account firewall:

 {% include imageEmbed.html width="90%" height="90%" link="/assets/posts/2023/11/20/how-virtual-network-service-endpoints-work/storage-fw.png" %}